perladvent/perldotcom/content/article/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library.md

 Board Computers (SBCs), and one of them is the Rock Pi S, a new board from Seeed Studio.

-In the interest of full disclosure, the Rock Pi S provided by Seeed Studio for this review.
+In the interest of full disclosure, the Rock Pi S was provided by Seeed Studio for this review.
 Specifically, it's the model with 512MB of RAM and 4Gb of built-in flash.